Georges Yatridès

 Georges Yatridès (March 5, 1931 — November 28, 2019) was a French painter.
 His work is held in various North American private collections, and has been featured in retrospectives.

 Early years and personal life

 Georges Yatridès was born in 1931 in Grenoble, France.
 His parents were Greek.
 During the dissolution of the Ottoman Empire, they moved to France in 1917.
 His father was of Greek heritage, born in the United States, and studied in France.
 His paternal grandfather was a Christian Orthodox Deacon who worked as a pastor in Rock Springs, Wyoming.
 His great-grandfather was a Christian Orthodox Archimandrite.

-Over the course of his lifetime, he has lived in France and the United States.
+Over the course of his lifetime, he lived in France and the United States.

 Career

 In 1954 he exhibited paintings produced from 1945 to 1949 in Vichy.
 In 1956, his work was shown in Paris at Madame Chastenet de Gery's Gallerie des Voyelles.
 A representative of the International Galleries of Chicago was contracted to purchase Yatridès's works, which were sold to private collectors in Canada and the United States.
 Two works sold through the Chicago firm were Daybreak in Port and Landscape, both made in 1960.

 From 1957 to 1965, he held solo exhibitions in the United States, Canada, Latin America, Switzerland, Great Britain and Greece, where his works were acquired by private collections and a museum.
 One solo exhibit was at the Contemporary French Masters in Chicago in 1959.

 Yatridès was described by writer Vanessa Fize as "a great contemporary painter, driven by his passion for light and science".
 His work had elements of graphic art in the 1960s.
 The following decade he studied in Grenoble at the Commissariat à l'énergie atomique et aux énergies alternatives (CEA) to research light and color.
 As his career progressed he explored use of different media and materials.

 Yatridès made the large compositions that would characterize his art in the 1970s.
 In 1981, he exhibited paintings inspired by the Bible in three crypts in the Sacré-Cœur in Paris.